edrcosta/Typescript-restful-api-ACL/README.md

 1. create an database on mysql
 2. copy migrations\config\config-sample.json and rename to migrations\config\config.json
 4. on your terminal navegate at this project main folder
+5. run `npm install`
-5. run `npm run migrate`
+6. run `npm run migrate`
-6. your database must be ready
+7. your database must be ready

 ### 2 - Running the API

-1. clone this repo.
+0. run `npm install` if you not aready run
-2. copy env-sample.json and rename to env.json
+1. copy env-sample.json and rename to env.json
+2. inside env.json change the secrets to a random string with 128 chars
 3. edit env.json file to your database name, user, password, host, port...
-2. on terminal type and run `npm install`
-3. after install packages run `npm start`
+4. after install packages run `npm start`

 ### Lint